Top Content Analysis Tools

 - Free version is limited in features.

-4. MarketMuse
+MarketMuse

-MarketMuse is a free content analysis tool with different functionalities.
+MarketMuse is a free content analysis solution with different functionalities.
 As a live text editor useful for optimization, research, and connecting.
 In short, MarketMuse illustrates relevant topics that can make your content stand out.
 Besides, you can use this tool to optimize content and develop unique headings, subheadings, and target content scores.

 MarketMuse’s free version includes the following pros: